 - Overall potential as a faculty member at the University of Georgia.

 Preference will be given to faculty in early stages of their careers.

 Announcement of the Awards

-Recipients of Sarah H. Moss Fellowships will be notified in writing by the end of April.
+Recipients of Sarah H. Moss Fellowships will be notified by May 30, 2020.